Hornbill-Docs/servicemanager-config/servicemanager-config/assets/manage-partitions.md

 ## Deciding whether to create partitions

-Only partition your assets if you have a strong reason to do so.

 Partitioning is useful when:

 1. You manage assets across multiple departments in your organization and you want to restrict access to set of assets.
 2. You are a Multi-Service Provider (MSP) and oversee assets spanning different organizations and Hornbill instances.

-If you choose to enable partitioning, for all forms where you wish to enforce partitioning visibility you must revisit all your Intelligent Captures that use the Asset form and change this to the Partitioned Assets form.
+If you choose to use partitioning, you must revisit all your Intelligent Captures that use the Asset form and change this to the Partitioned Assets form.

 ## Create and use partitions